- Home

 As always, we will supply industry partners with more detailed plans or the with the support services needed to execute world-class marketing plans to expand your hotel and resort’s footprint.

 1. Train and motivate your sales force.
 We have found that motivation can be as simple as awarding your sales person a Friday off for the closing a much needed group or incentive program, or telling them the more they close the more marketing dollars you throw behind helping them generate more leads.
-These can be:
+These can be: a.
+Hire temporary support by contracting a telemarketing service while your sales people are traveling, working trade shows or operating group functions. b.
+Design a tradeshow plan to secure more exposure for your sales team and therefore generate more leads.
+Most resorts don’t use a plan, their “plan” is to show up and to have material to give away, little is done to attract people to hotel and resort booths. c.
+Make sure your sales team has ample face-time with their top clients, with so many competitors getting in front of your clients even if only online.

 2. Email blast.
 Yes, email still works, but only if you do it correctly.
 Segment those clients who travel in a specific season by offering them perks for only those periods of time when they travel.
 Pay attention to guest moves across your website and when asked about specific information for your onsite spa or amenities, don’t send them emails about your snorkel excursion focus on creating a plan for what your customer wants.
 Personalization is key.